Marco Sala (footballer, born 1999): Loan to Arezzo

 On 2 August 2018, Sala was loaned to Serie C club Arezzo on a 2-year loan deal.
-On 16 September he made his made his professional debut in Serie C for Arezzo in a 1–0 away win over Lucchese.
+On 16 September, he made his professional debut in Serie C for Arezzo in a 1–0 away win over Lucchese.
 On 7 October he was sent-off with a double yellow card in the 77th minute of a 0–0 away draw against Robur Siena.
 Three weeks later, on 21 October, he scored his first professional goal in the 92nd minute of a 2–0 home win over Albissola.
-On 25 November he scored his second goal in the 73rd minute of a 2–0 away win over Piacenza.
-Sala helped the club to reach the play-off, however the club was eliminated by Pisa losing 4–2 on aggregate in the quarter-finals and he ended his first season to Arezzo with 39 appearances, 2 goals and 8 assists.
+On 25 November, he scored his second goal in the 73rd minute of a 2–0 away win over Piacenza.
+Sala helped the club to reach the play-off; however, the club was eliminated by Pisa losing 4–2 on aggregate in the quarter-finals, and he ended his first season to Arezzo with 39 appearances, 2 goals and 8 assists.